-Many small businesses have trouble getting a loan from area banks, and those in rural areas have limited options unless they travel into the city, Frankel said.
-Venture capitalists and angel investors can be difficult to find and, if they are willing to invest, often attach undesirable terms to the capital they offer.
+Frankel said that many small businesses have trouble getting a loan from area banks, and those in rural areas have limited options unless they travel into the city.
+Venture capitalists (VCs) and angel investors can be difficult to find and, if they are willing to invest, often attach undesirable terms to the capital they offer.

 Kellie Sirna and Stacy Elliston, co-founders of Studio 11 Design, said that, while business has been great, it’s become harder and more expensive to fill positions.

 “We’re having to pay 20% more for designers straight out of school, whereas before, we could get the cream of the crop for less because nobody was really moving and things weren’t really growing yet,” Sirna said.

 With no corporate or individual income taxes and no state property taxes in Texas, business owners keep a larger slice of the pie come Tax Day.
 The lack of an income tax means Texas’ “tax freedom day” – the day by which the average Texan has earned enough to pay all their taxes – is April 5, which ranks as the fifth earliest in the nation.

 “There’s a low tax burden here; that’s kind of the most obvious benefit of being in Texas,” Sirna said.

 Of course, Texas still has a budget to maintain.
 According to data compiled by the Texas Comptroller’s Office, the state collects most of its tax revenue through sales and franchise taxes.
 Texas imposes a 6.25% state sales tax, which can be accompanied by an additional 2% local sales and use tax.
 According to the Tax Foundation, the average state and local tax burden in Texas is 8.6%, making it the sixth most expensive in terms of these taxes.